Naturally, the soil ought to absorb the water on the surface and regain its natural state.

 8. The Loss of Cash Crops

 Most cash crops cannot survive or be cultivated in waterlogged soils.
 It, therefore, makes farmers starve and lose out on the cash they would otherwise get from selling their crops.
-It also forces them to switch to rice, assuming it can grow in such areas.
+Some are even forced to switch to rice, assuming it can grow in such areas.

 9. Effects on Human Health